 Close focus

-The close focus can not be easily calculated as it depends on many factors.
+The closes focus can not be easily calculated as it depends on many factors.
 One must refer to the specs and information provided by the manufacturer.

 Twilight factor

 Depending on the binocular specification, the value is somewhere between 5 and 25.
-The higher the value, the better the performance in low light conditions and the brighter the projected images.
+The higher the value, the better the performance in low light conditions, and the brighter are the projected images.

 The twilight number has always been an important criterion in how to tell a good pair of binoculars.
 However, today’s high-tech materials have added new variables that greatly affect the performance in low light.
 Technical details such as the type of optical glass, the anti-reflective coatings, and the type of prisms, all have a high influence on the transmission of light and thus on the performance of the binoculars.